-Understanding computing basics and troubleshooting techniques can make your life easier when the computing gods randomly target you for no good reason.
-Acquiring computing knowledge is now essential in order to to interact with today's world.
+Understanding computing basics and troubleshooting techniques can make your life easier when the computing gods target you for no good reason.
+Acquiring computing knowledge is now essential to interact with today's world.

-I also happen to think that an awareness of key technology events in the past, and and what is going on in he IT world today, is essential in keeping up with the modern world.
+I also happen to think that an awareness of key technology events in the past, and what is going on in the IT world today, is essential in keeping up with the modern world.

-This is what my web site is all about.
-I want you to leave my site with more computing knowledge and understanding than before you arrived, and I hope I can achieve this with all of my knowledge, experience, and passion.
+This is what my website is all about.
+I want you to leave my site with more computing knowledge and understanding than before you arrived, and I hope I can achieve this with all my knowledge, experience, and passion.

-My vision for this site is to continually develop in to an online encyclopedia of computing knowledge and experience that is helpful to you.
+My vision for this site is to develop it in to an online encyclopedia of computing knowledge and experience that is helpful to you.

-My philosophy in life is to help other where I can.
-The very nature of IT support is to help and support people who are having difficulty with their computer system.
+My philosophy in life is to help others where I can.
+The very nature of IT support is to help people who are having difficulty with their computer system.
 My entire working life to date has been dedicated to this cause.

 There is a lot of continuous work to do to develop